Bachelor of Technology

 Upper-Level Requirements (45 credits)

-12 credits in business organization, teamwork and leadership (four business administration courses; must be approved by a program advisor)
+12 credits in business organization, teamwork and leadership (business administration)

 3 credits in organizational communications